mjaddis/rdss-message-api-specification/README.md

 In contrast to the Metadata Create operation, the Metadata Read operation requires a response Message.

-To model this, the `Message Chanel` lifeline enters the following loops:
+To model this, the `Message Channel` lifeline enters the following loops:

-1. Execute `GetShards` for the current stream.
+1. Fetch the shards for the current stream through `DescribeStreams` from the KCL.
-2. Execute the `GetShardIterator` to retrieve the current iterator from the current `shard`
+2. Execute the `GetShardIterator` to retrieve the current iterator from the current shard
     * 2.1.
 Execute `GetRecords` for the current `ShardIterator`
     * 2.2.
-Search the return `Record`'s for a Message with a `correlationId` that matches the request Message
+Search the returned record's for a Message with a `correlationId` that matches the request Message
     * 2.3.
 If found, exit the loop
     * 2.4.
 Otherwise, update the `ShardIterator` with the `NextShardIterator` value returned in step `2.1`
     * 2.5.
 Sleep for a predefined period of time
     * 2.6.
 Return to step `2.1`
-3. If not found, update the shard with the next `shard` in the list of `shards`
+3. If no message found, update the shard with the next shard in the list of shards
 4. Return to step `2`

 ### Channel Adapter